Mission

 Contextual inquiry and data analysis

-We gather insights through stakeholder interviews and shadowing to understand inefficiencies and gaps.
-Additionally, we leverage large datasets to yield important insights about the problems we seek to solve.
+We gather insights through stakeholder interviews and shadowing to understand inefficiencies and gaps in processes.
+Additionally, we leverage large data sets to gain valuable insights about the problems we aim to solve.

 Design